SilentHealer584/SilentHealer584/README.md

 1. Market analysis and trading bot
 Advanced bot which analyses market data and takes real-time trading decisions.
 Been tested on old data, gave 2k+% profits.

-2. Local Marketplace App 🛒
+2. File Transfer
 File/Data Transfer Systems using socket and encryption.

-3. Online Grocery Delivery 🥦
+3. RSA
 Asymetric encryption algorithm based on number theory concepts.

 More in my repositories...